Business Process Management Steps – Identify, Implement and Automate

 Instead of immediately implementing a process, find how companies handle the same issue

 Studying the industry and knowing how other companies, including your competitors, handle the situation gives you a perspective of how others solve similar problems.
 It can help you learn valuable lessons and avoid pitfalls when defining the business process flow.

-For example, A workflow model is created to mimic the process outlining each step, condition, and stakeholders.
+For example, A workflow model is created to mimic the process outlining each step, condition, and stakeholder.
 This is fed into the BPM system.
 The use case scenario will identify practical difficulties before automating certain aspects of the process.